Instruction of 12 April 1588: Interpretation

-According to Groenveld & Leeuwenberg (2020), the 1588 instruction had empowered the Council of State with "the command in war, with the administration of Union funds and with foreign affairs – precisely the three basic tasks of the Generality.
+The 1588 instruction empowered the Council of State with "the command in war, with the administration of Union funds and with foreign affairs – precisely the three basic tasks of the Generality.
 Council members were also under oath from the States General and did not have the financial resources to carry out all kinds of tasks without support from the Generality.
 The States General, originally really only a representative body, had already taken administrative powers to themselves since the Pacification of Ghent of 1576, and convened on its own initiative, which had previously been exclusive privileges of the feudal lord (Philip II of Spain).
 Eventually the territory of the rebellious Generality coincided with that of the Union of Utrecht; from 1588, they were permanently based at The Hague; from 1593, they met daily (as they were given or took on more and more tasks); and from 1595 (admission of the province of Stad en Lande) the number of provinces represented in the States General was fixed at seven.

 Historians have long suspected that a power struggle raged between the Council of State (which had been granted de jure supreme power under the 1588 instruction) and the States General (which acquired de facto supreme power).
 For instance, Thorbecke, Fruin and Colenbrander (1922) believed that 'the States General frequently infringed' on the powers of the Council.
 But later further historical research revealed that the two colleges worked quite well together.
 The Council ended up taking over mainly preparatory and executive tasks from the States General to reduce their workload.